 Versatility is Key

 Suppliers need to offer different designs and solutions to be taken seriously.
 Modern power systems are more varied than ever, with on-grid, off-grid, or hybrid constructions.
-Clients can then choose their type depending on their electricity demands.
+Clients can then choose their type depending on their electricity demands, similar to how consumers in Texas are given the power to choose fort worth energy suppliers based on what they need.
 They need to know what all these types have in common: they offer a renewable, cost-reducing energy source that will make life easier.
 It’s good to include stats in the proposal showing how much a typical family saves on bills over one year.

 Next, you need to establish a proper relationship with the customer.
 Solar companies shouldn’t be overbearing when explaining the advantages of solar energy – people already know that.
 A run-of-the-mill proposal full of green preaching probably won’t arouse their interest.
 People are primarily interested in savings, so a proposal needs to emphasize how solar energy can replace electricity and save a lot of money in the long run.
 Also, they should explain about return on investment works.